tbonne/photoID_multilevel_binomial/README.md

  ![](inst/figs/Spatial_comm_net.png)

 *Figure 4: Similarity and dissimilarity between sectors in the beluga whale population of the St. Lawrence.
 The green edges between two sectors signify that the sectors share high/low users, while red edges signify that they have dissimilar high/low users.
 The lack of an edge signifies that the high/low users of one sector does not provide information about the high/low users of other sectors.
-Nodes represent sectors, and are coloured based on shared communities: i.e., shared green edges, and no red edges.
+Nodes represent sectors, and are coloured based on shared network communities: i.e., shared green edges, and no red edges.
 Node sizes represent the magnitudes of individual differences in use within the sector, i.e., larger nodes suggest larger differences between high and low users.*